Florence Shutsy-Reynolds: Jewelry

 In 1968, she and her husband moved to Connellsville so that they could help care for her mother.
 She opened her own custom-jewelry business there.
 Her jewelry work continued after both her mother and husband died in 1986 and 1988 respectively.
 She began to make jewelry for the WASP store and took over the merchandising for the WASP organization.
 Shutsy-Reynolds designed the WASP scarf and the WASP WWII flag.
 She also created commemorative pins and medallions.

 When another WASP, Elaine Harmon, died on April 21, 2015, Harmon's request to have her ashes placed in Arlington National Cemetery, as was her right as a person with veteran status, was denied.
 Shusty-Reynolds started a social media campaign to help WASP veterans like Harmon place their ashes in the cemetery.
 Harmon was eventually interred at Arlington National Cemetery after a 16 month political battle.

-On March 15, 2018, she died in her home in Connellsville.
+On March 15, 2018, Shusty-Reynolds died in her home in Connellsville.

 Awards

 Shutsy-Reynolds was awarded the American Campaign Medal and the World War II Victory Medal.

-She also was awarded an honorable service lapel button and the Woman´s Army Corps Service Medal.
+She also was awarded an honorable service lapel button and the Women's Army Corps Service Medal.

-In 2007 she was honored for being the first female to earn her pilot’s license.
+In 2007 she was honored for being the first female to earn her WASP pilot’s license.

 In 2010, she received her Congressional Gold Medal.